 With the U.S. interest rates on the rise, it will give a larger increase demand for U.S. currency.
 In turn, the residential real estate in Minnesota will still gradually move forward in 2017.
 Thus, making it more difficult for the average income to be able to afford an adequate housing living space within their budget.
 In spite of the interest rates, risks, and policy doubts moving forward, overall 2017 is anticipating another good year.

 In other words, people are willing to purchase a home even though they are unsure of what the outcome will be.
 It’s common knowledge that when the state of Minnesota’s budget increases it could bring more job growth to the state.
 If job growth increases, real estate will increase.
 It is a prime time to buy real estate in Minnesota and place it up for rent.
 Because with substantial job growth comes those that can afford to live on their own.

 Review from the Urban Land Institute

-In the Minneapolis and St. Paul Minnesota area the housing market is growing at a much faster rate than the suburbs.
+In the Minneapolis and St. Paul, Minnesota area, the housing market is growing at a much faster rate than the suburbs.
 Together there has been an increase of 6.8 percent over the past several years.
-However, don’t dismiss the suburbs in this area because they to had an increase in the housing market of 5.1 percent.
+However, don’t dismiss the suburbs in this area because they too had an increase in the housing market of 5.1 percent.
 The executive director of Urban Land Institute Minnesota Caren Dewar stated that the trend of living in the Urban areas is coming from the empty-nesters.